What is Lead Generation: definition, strategies, tools, techniques, and trends

 What is lead generation?

-Now that we’re done with the leads meaning, let’s dive deeper into lead generation definition and what it entails.
+Now that we’re done with the lead definition, let’s dive deeper into lead generation meaning and what it entails.

 Lead generation is a process of searching for people who may be potentially interested in your service and getting in contact with them to communicate further and convert.
 It coincides with the first step in the buyer’s journey – the awareness stage.

 The lead-to-customer conversion rate is never 100%.
 This is why filling in the sales funnel with quality leads is the main lead generation purpose.
 The importance of getting quality leads is obvious.
 It helps you: